 The school car park is closed to runners.
 Please don’t attempt to park there.
 Parking this year is further from the school, about a 10 – 15 minute walk so leave plenty of time please.
 The car park is on School Lane but after the exit from the village towards Tewkesbury (on the right) or if coming from Tewkesbury on the left just as you enter the village.
-There is a separate marshal car park halfway down School Lane from the school on the left as approached from the school.
+There is a separate marshal car park halfway down School Lane from the school on the left.

 Leaving Pendock at the end of the race

 If you have finished your race before other runners have finished theirs please don’t go along School Lane in the direction of the school from the car park which interferes with health and safety and the enjoyment of other runners.
 If you are heading towards

 the Cross before the race is finished please turn right out of the car park, then left at the T Junction to the Ledbury/Tewkesbury main road.

 Netherley Lane will be closed for the duration of the race – albeit by law we cannot prevent local entry.
 The other roads will be open so please be aware of traffic.
 Those running the 1k should not need to go onto a public road and when coming into school they should run on the pavement.

 The intention is that this will be outside this year.
 You should pick up a number together with a chip tag to thread through your laces or Velcro on your shoes.
 Once you have picked this up please move away from the area to affix your number and tag.
 In fixing your tag it is important to keep it as a flowing band with the chip at the top.
 If the band with the chip timing is pressed up against another surface it may not work.
 Number pick up opens at 9.00am

 - 8:45 – car park opens